wehlutyk/thesis/content/3-gistr-3-methods.md

 Experiment 1 was the first non-trivial launch of the platform, with an initial 48 subjects, 54 root utterances, and trees targeted for 6 branches of depth 8.
 Subjects took an average 64 minutes to complete the experiment, and were rewarded with £6.5.
-A software bug that appeared and had to be fixed halfway through the experiment led the Prolific Academic service to recruit more subjects than was originally asked for, and the final number of participants was 53, ^[The bug appeared only once a large proportion of trees had reached their target depth, and then affected all the subjects nearing completion of the experiment.
+A software bug that appeared and had to be fixed halfway through the experiment led the Prolific Academic service to recruit more subjects than was originally asked for, and the final number of participants was 53,^[
+The bug appeared only once a large proportion of trees had reached their target depth, and then affected all the subjects nearing completion of the experiment.
 The time taken to respond to complaints and realise that the experiment had to be paused led some subjects to exceed the maximum allowed time on Prolific Academic, and the service then sent the experiment out to new subjects.
 After fixing the bug, most subjects who had started the experiment accepted to finish it, leading the final subject count to be higher than originally requested.
 ]